-When I moved to London many years ago it was an interesting challenge finding a place to live.
+When I moved to London it was an interesting challenge finding a place to live.
 There was no chance that I could afford a place on my own and while I knew a couple people there, none of them were looking for roommates/flatmates.
-So, I had to rely on the good old internet and other listings (since at that time some written publications still actually worked to find a room – weird to think now).
+I had to rely on the good old internet and paper listings (I know probably unthinkable now).
 Did you know in London at least you can actually look too early?
 And by too early, I mean a month before you need a place to live.
-Anyway, I ended up being very lucky in the place I found, as it was a nice apartment, not too bad a rent, the people I shared with were lovely (and I am still friends with them today) and it was in a nice part of town not too far from where I was going to be working.
+Anyway, I ended up being very lucky in the place I found.
+It was a nice apartment, good location, not too bad rent and the people I shared with were lovely.
 Thinking about it, I pretty much hit the jackpot, especially when you add some of the places nearby to eat.
-For example, almost backing on to our building was a branch of a small chain of Belgian restaurants where you could get the most delicious mussels, one of the best ways they had being mussels in white wine.
+For example, almost backing on to our building was a branch of a small chain of Belgian restaurants where you could get the most delicious mussels.
+One of the best ways they served was mussels in white wine.

 I had come to like mussels when I lived in Spain a few years earlier as they were both cheap and so easy to make for a meal.
-I lived not too far from the coast so they were nice and fresh, which is important for mussels.
-I think mussels are one of those things that can seem a bit intimidating if you haven’t cooked them before but really they are so incredibly quick to prepare, they’ll be one of the quickest meals you’ll make and they’re so delicious.
-Perfect for #FreshTastyValentines as well (as a reminder – head over here to enter the giveaway if you haven’t already!)
+The town I lived in was not too far from the coast so they were nice and fresh, which is important for mussels.
+Mussels are one of those things that can seem a bit intimidating if you haven’t cooked them before.
+But really they are so incredibly quick to prepare, they’ll be one of the quickest meals you’ll make and they’re so delicious.

 Here are a few things you should remember when you cook mussels:

-- First, make sure you rinse them in cold water before you cook them and scrape off any loose bits of shell, barnacles as well as pulling off any hairy bits (they can be tough to pull off as they are attached to the mussel inside, but do try).
+- First, make sure you rinse them in cold water before you cook them and scrape off any loose bits of shell, barnacles as well as pulling off any hairy bits.
+These can be tough to pull off as they are attached to the mussel inside, but do try.

-- Second, discard any that are broken or that are already open and don’t close up when you press them together and rinse them.
+- Second, discard any broken mussels or ones already open that don’t close up when you press them together and rinse them.
 I know it might seem sad to throw them away, but trust me you’ll be happier for it.

 - Lastly, as you eat them, throw away any that aren’t open or don’t open easily when you try to open them.

-Mussels in white wine is such a simple yet tasty way of preparing mussels – there can be a couple variations to it, but primarily you steam the mussels in the wine and then use the wine as the sauce.
-It’s common to add a little onion or shallot as well as parsley, plus garlic and a little butter are also in many versions.
-There can be other things, but really you don’t need too much if anything more as the mussels themselves are so tasty you don’t need much more.
-I’d generally suggest having some bread on the side (toasted and rubbed with garlic, if you like) to mop up all the tasty white wine sauce.
-There’s very little work involved as well – simple slices the onion and garlic thinly, roughly chop the parsley (and casabella‘s handy strip and shear tool comes in really handy here) and the rest is just adding things to the pan.
+Mussels in white wine is such a simple yet tasty way of preparing mussels.
+There can be a couple variations to it, but primarily you steam the mussels in the wine and then use the wine as the sauce, adding a couple other things as you prefer.
+It’s common to add a little onion or shallot as well as parsley.
+Garlic and a little butter are also in many versions.
+There can be other things, but really you don’t need too much more.
+Bread makes a great side (toasted and rubbed with garlic, if you like) to mop up all the tasty white wine sauce.

 It’s such a simple yet delicious dish, there’s really not much more to say about it but go out and get some mussels and make it.
 Mussels in white wine feels like a posh dish but as you’ll see is so ridiculously quick and easy once you keep the points above in mind.
-The mussels are delicious, the wine sauce is light and flavorsome – especially when you use a fantastically delicious wine such as Woodbridge‘s sauvignon blanc, as I did, which was delicious.
-I’d say a winner for Valentine’s day for sure.
+The mussels are delicious, the wine sauce is light and flavorsome.
+I’d say a winner for Valentine’s day for sure, or any excuse you choose.

 - 1lb/450g mussels